daos-stack/daos/docs/user/interface.md

 and was developed with an emphasis on test use cases.
 While the majority of unit tests are written in C, higher-level tests are written primarily using the Python API.
 Interfaces are provided for accessing DAOS management and DAOS API functionality from Python.
-This higher level interface allows a faster turnaround time on implementing test cases for DAOS.
+This higher-level interface allows a faster turnaround time for implementing test cases for DAOS.

-#### Layout
+### Layout

 The Python API is split into several files based on functionality: